 Spaniards and Spanish-Americans have been settling in New Orleans almost without interruption from the 1760s to the present.
 With the Spanish colonial government which replaced that of France less than fifty years after the foundation of the city, there arrived various major and minor civil officials and a substantial number of officers and regular soldiers.
 Some of these were married men with children.
 If they themselves did not acquire lands and business interests in the colony, often their children did, and remained to marry and reside permanently in New Orleans.
 Many others were single, and took the examples of Governor Galvez (m.
 St. Maxent) and Miro (m.
 Le Breton) in marrying into the French planter class.
 Thus Antonio Cruzat, Spanish officer and son of the lieutenant governor of Upper Louisiana, married Victoire Chalmette and remained as Treasurer of the City of New Orleans for many years under the American regime; the parvenu millionaire Andres Almonester married the beautiful but dumb “Louison” Denis de la Ronde, These officials and their children were soon followed by immigrants of the merchant class, mostly from Catalonia and Andalusia, who continued to arrive all through the first half of the nineteenth century.
 In mid-century New Orleans Catalans all but monopolized the grocery trade.
 They were also known as keepers of small drinking places then called “cabarets.”
 On the initiative of Governor Galvez, whose purpose was to develop a loyal indigenous population, a third class of Spaniards began systematically to settle strategic locations in south Louisiana, notably around Donaldsonville, at New Iberia, and just a few miles from New Orleans in the marshy area which he named St. Bernard, where the language and folklore of Spain survive today.
 The settlement of St. Bernard was recruited chiefly among natives of the Canary Islands, and the people of Spanish tongue in St. Bernard still identify themselves as Isleos, whereas the French called themñ Islingues.
 In New Orleans, linguistic absorption into the French-speaking majority was rapid, and became inevitable after the Louisiana Purchase.
 Characteristically, the New Orleans Creole of the late nineteenth or early twentieth century scarcely knew whether Gonzales and Garcia were French names or not.
 They were surely Creole.
 This fact has given rise to the incorrect notion that a Creole must be of French and Spanish descent, though in fact there were French and Irish and German Creoles in New Orleans before the cession to Spain.
 The Spanish merchants had in fact often married wives of French descent.
 Thus Manuel Blasco, native of Alicante, dealing in olive oil and wine, arrived single in the early nineteenth century and married a daughter of the local Richoux family, French on her father’s side but colonial Spanish on her mother’s, hence her given name, Carmelite.
 Their son Henri, who married my great-grandmother (a Franco-German Creole) at the end of the Civil War, gave her as a gift a copy of Victor Hugo’s Contemplations (in French), a book the family still possesses.

-Vietnamese: One of the largest concentrated communities of Vietnamese Americans lived in New Orleans East prior to Hurricane Katrina.
+One of the largest concentrated communities of Vietnamese Americans lived in New Orleans East prior to Hurricane Katrina.
 About 20,000-25,000 people of Vietnamese origin lived in the overall New Orleans metropolitan area, including the “West Bank” of the Mississippi River, in the suburbs of Algiers and Gretna.
 Large numbers of Vietnamese found their way to New Orleans following the fall of South Vietnam in 1975; many, in fact, have their roots in three Vietnamese villages.
 Members of the older generation continue to speak Vietnamese rather than English, as well as using some French.
 The public library branch in New Orleans East used to stock titles in Vietnamese.

 In addition to small business owners, many Vietnamese New Orleanians work as fishers, shrimpers, boaters, and, especially in the second generation, professionals.
 Clusters of small businesses display Vietnamese signs.
 Characteristic vegetables are grown along the slopes of drainage canals, then brought to the Saturday open-air market, sold in Asian grocery stores, or served in restaurants.
 Area institutions include Vietnamese churches as well as Vietnamese Buddhist temples.
-Among the local activities are the New Year Dragon Dance, the mid-autumn festival Tet Trung Thu, and — this being New Orleans — music recording.
+Among the local activities are the New Year Dragon Dance, the mid-autumn festival Tet Trung Thu, and—this being New Orleans—music recording.

 The members of this group were among the first New Orleans East residents to return to this devastated area following Katrina and to begin rebuilding.
 As of May 2006, 45 of 50 Vietnamese-owned businesses in the Village de l’Est neighborhood (also known as Versailles), around Mary Queen of Vietnam Church had managed to re-open.
 This cohesion has been reinforced by the Vietnamese churches, in addition to being sustained by the prior experience of fleeing as refugees, then starting over.
 The neighborhood association is actively planning and designing a Vietnam Town that would visibly highlight its presence and potentially attract visitors, while providing services to community members of all ages.

-Of other Far Eastern peoples, only the Vietnamese are here in substantial numbers.
+Of other Far Eastern peoples, only the Vietnamese dwell in New Orleans in substantial numbers.
 The reason for their presence is evident.
 The U.S. government brought them to America as refugees from the communists, and they gravitated to south.
 Louisiana because of the sub-tropical climate, the fishing, and the French-Catholic presence.
 Most of the Vietnamese who have settled in West Jefferson and in the Versailles section of East New Orleans are Catholics.
 They have their own churches under the auspices of the New Orleans diocese; a number of them were already priests when they arrived.
 These churches practice many folk-customs not found in the Roman Church.
 Vietnamese have started some businesses such as groceries and restaurants, and found employment in all sorts of retail stores.
 They seem determined to provide for the higher education of their young people, and show an industry an ability to help themselves reminiscent of the first wave of Cuban refugees from Castro.
 It is too early to forecast just what will be the result of the increased wealth and position of the Vietnamese in a decade or two.
 One might guess that they will not remain as aloof as the Chinese have.

-Yugoslav: The Yugoslav community of New Orleans and Plaquemines Parish is prosperous today because they began the cultivation of the Louisiana oyster, until then gathered in its wild state.
-They developed here techniques they already employed at home in the Adriatic, so that today the harvesting and merchandising of the much-loved local oyster is chiefly in the hands of these Dalmatians.
+The Yugoslav community of New Orleans and Plaquemines Parish is prosperous today because they began the cultivation of the Louisiana oyster, until then gathered in its wild state.
+They developed techniques they already employed at home in the Adriatic, so that today the harvesting and merchandising of the much-loved local oyster is chiefly in the hands of these Dalmatians.
 They also developed greatly the orange culture of Plaquemines and made orange wine a well-known local delicacy.
 Like the Greeks, many liked to bring over wives from the homeland, and relatives as well, so that the colony has been ethnically replenished as the years go by.
 Today a large percentage of our Yugoslavs have made their mark in the professions.
 They generally retain their Catholic affiliation, and many refer to themselves as Austrians, because of their citizenship when they migrated (most of the “Austrians” in the 1970 Census of Louisiana are really Dalmatians); in the nineteenth century they were more generally called Slavonians .In recent years this group has become very successful in popularizing its native cuisine, or in adapting its cooking to the seafood tastes of creolized New Orleanians.
 Nowadays, one can detect a strong tendency among the Yugoslavs to intermarry with the rest of the population, rather like the Italians.